New Years Eve In Sydney 2023-2024 Mega list

 NYE at Nielsen Park

-Located in the Eastern Suburbs of Sydney in Vaucluse – ($40 adults, $22 kids 5-15yrs), Great view and a very relaxed vibe make this a good spot for families staying in the east.
+Located in the Eastern Suburbs of Sydney in Vaucluse – Nielson Park is part of Sydney Harbour National Park so I expect this site will be part of the free zone.
+Great view and a very relaxed vibe make this a good spot for families staying in the east.
 B.Y.O.
 Alcohol and food, picnic blanket.
 Very limited parking – buses do run nearby.

 Strickland house offers excellent views of the harbour and distance views to the Opera House and the Bridge.
-The is a BYO event with alcohol permitted.
-Gates open at 5.30pm and only 1000 tickets are available.
-You can take the 325 bus to the venue but getting home without a car could be challenging.
-Tickets are $19.88 for adults $12.23 for kids, Family tickets (2A and 2 kids) $50.88 Book here
+You can take the 325 bus to the venue, but getting home without a car could be challenging.

 Christison Park, Vaucluse